-Port St. Joe is on Florida's "Forgotten Coast" at the intersection of US-98 and State Road 71.
-The population is about 3,400.
-It is about 23 miles west of Apalachicola.
+Port St. Joe is on Florida's "Forgotten Coast" at the intersection of US-98 and State Road 71 about 23 miles west of Apalachicola in Gulf County.
+Its population is about 3,400.

-A new town was founded nearby when the railroad came to the area in 1909.
-Town founders decided on the more casual name of 'Port St. Joe" and that's what it's been named ever since.
+A new town was founded nearby when the railroad returned to the area in 1909.
+Town founders decided on the more casual name of "Port St. Joe" and that's what it's been named ever since.

 The Forgotten Coast is a name created by local chambers of commerce after the paper mill closed to describe this area of the Gulf coast and generate some enthusiasm for tourism.

-Many of the permanent residents of this coast want to remain forgotten, and send me emails asking me to stop writing about their quiet area of the state.
-Sorry, too late!
+Many of the permanent residents of this coast say it's one of the best things about it, and want to remain forgotten, and send me emails asking me to stop writing about their quiet area of the state.

 Local governments have so far done a good job of preventing the proliferation of high rise hotel and condos that soar above the not so forgotten coast to the west.

 Port St. Joe, Florida 32456

 Locals and visitors to the Forgotten Coast have an easy time remembering Krazy Fish.
 They come on a regular basis not only from Port St. Joe but from the beach towns in either direction.